Glenn Pakulak: New York Jets

 Pakulak was claimed off waivers by the New York Jets on August 28, 2009.
 He was waived on September 2 after the Jets signed tight end Ben Hartsock.

 Washington Redskins

 Pakulak was signed to the Washington Redskins' practice squad on October 6, 2009.
 He was signed from the practice squad on October 10 after starting punter, Hunter Smith suffered a groin injury.
 He made his Redskins debut with five punts for 212 net yards for a 42.40 average against the Carolina Panthers.
 He was waived on October 12 and re-signed to the practice squad on October 15.
 For the second straight week, Pakulak was signed from the practice squad on October 17.
 In the next game, against the Kansas City Chiefs, he had eight punts for 286 net yards for a 35.75 average.

 San Diego Chargers

 Pakulak was signed to the San Diego Chargers on August 31, 2010.
-He did not the team's 53-man roster.
+He did not make the team's 53-man roster.